albert-nagy/Repertorio/README.md

 ## Further possible developments

-- Handle a large number of musicians: group them into blocks according to their initials
+- Handle a large number of musicians: group them into blocks according to their initials, use columns to distribute them on the page
 - Make it possible for a user to change the order of their categories in repertoire
 - Make works and categories accessible and selectable for all users
 - Add administrator role to make predefined instruments editable